Skip to Content

 ● Step 5: Check the oil level:

-The second major cause for engine seizure is the oil shortage in the engine.
+The second major cause of engine seizure is the oil shortage in the engine.
 Decreased oil levels in the chamber can cause significant issues.
-If the oil, lubricating the moving pistons vanishes, the pistons jam due to the lack of lubrication.
+If the oil lubricating the moving pistons vanishes, the pistons jam due to the lack of lubrication.
 So, you need to check the gas tank and chamber for oil levels.

 ● Step 6: Check the fuel quality: